Transport Tips: How to Get Around Buenos Aires Safely

 SUBE - Buenos Aires Transport Card

-Recently, the city moved to an electronic card system, so instead of loose change, you’ll now need a SUBE card to travel on the bus and subway.
+The city has an electronic card system, so instead of loose change, you’ll now need a SUBE card to travel on the bus and subway.

 Related articles